 What about hammocks?

-We are building a real interesting structure out in the field area to stargaze.
+We have a real interesting structure out in the field area to stargaze.
 There is a large center pole with six radiating spots to hook up your hammock.
-The City has prohibited outdoor camping, so these cannot be used to sleep in, but just to relax in the day or evening.
+The City has prohibited outdoor camping, so these cannot be used to sleep in, but just to relax in the day or star gazing in the evening.

 Why should we book on your website?

 There are a couple good reasons to book on our website.
-One is that you can easily see all of our properties and their availability at a glance.
+One is that you can easily see all of our properties (there are vacation rentals as well as the bunkhouses) and their availability at a glance.
 Secondly you will save money.
 If you book through other services, they will charge you many fees in addition to the normal price of our accommodations.
 We don’t receive any of those additional fees.